 (b.
 1966) I received her BFA from the Atlanta College of Art.
 The work has been exhibited in numerous solo and group exhibitions in the United States, Asia and Europe including the High Museum of Art, Atlanta, GA; BIG POND Artworks, Munich, Germany; Artists Space, New York, NY; 10 Chancery Lane Gallery, Hong Kong; the National Museum of Women in the Arts, Washington, DC; and the Atlanta Contemporary Art Center, Atlanta, GA.
-The work has been critically received and reviewed in numerous publications.
-In addition to the studio practice, I sits on the boards of the Forward Arts Foundation, the Fulton County Arts Council, and the Cherokee Garden Library, advocating for fellow artists.
-I live and works in Atlanta, Georgia, and Western North Carolina.
+It has been critically received and reviewed in numerous publications.
+In addition to the studio practice, I sit on the boards of the Forward Arts Foundation, the Fulton County Arts Council, and the Cherokee Garden Library, advocating for fellow artists.
+The studio is at home in the historical district of Castleberry Hill- in downtown Atlanta, Georgia, and Western North Carolina.